 Claude’s parents were Oscar “Del” Milton Baverstock (1876-1953) and Lillian Little Baverstock (1883 -1909).
 His sisters were Vivian Mable Baverstock (1904-1915) and Leta Marion Baverstock (1907-1998).
 Marion married Robert Browning.
 They were Sue Binkley’s grandparents.

-After Claude’s mother died in 1909, his sisters went to live with their maternal grandparents, Andrew and Lillian Little in Bothwell, Ontario, Canada.
+After Claude’s mother died in 1909 (See extraordinary photograph below the map), his sisters went to live with their maternal grandparents, Andrew and Lillian Little in Bothwell, Ontario, Canada.
 Sue assumes that Claude stayed with his father, Oscar.
 When Vivian died in 1915, her obituary states that her father and brother were living in Detroit, Michigan, U.S.A.